arnavpreetshergill/Recipes-Odin-Project-/README.md

 # Recipes-Odin-Project-
-#### This project contains 3 recipes, as instructed by odin project
+#### This project contains an index as well as 3 recipes, as instructed by odin project